gered/AppleWirelessKeyboard/README.md

 Bug Fixes
 ---------

+* Fixes virtual key codes used for Home, End, Page Up and Page Down keys (the Fn + Arrow combos available on wireless keyboards).
 * Config settings are now saved.
 When you re-open the tool your last settings will still be there.
 * The system tray icon now disappears when the tool is closed and the tool now closes properly (the "WPF way").